rjmccall/swift-evolution/visions/accessors.md

 [^2]: It *could* be less efficient if putting the value in borrowable memory is an avoidable step.
 For example, if the `borrow` is actually generating new values on each access, but must allocate memory to store the value so it can be borrowed, a direct `get` implementation would be more efficient than copying the value returned by `borrow`.
 That would be a very questionable implementation of `borrow`, however; it should really just be a `get` to begin with.

-That is not as true when synthesizing `get` using a `read` accessor.
-For one, the low-level overhead of setting up the `read` coroutine could be avoided by a direct `get` implementation.
-Additionally, however, a `read` coroutine is more likely to be setting up a borrow out of temporary memory, which is work that a `get` accessor could avoid by just returning the desired value directly.
+That is not as true when synthesizing `get` using a `yield` accessor.
+For one, the low-level overhead of setting up the `yield` coroutine could be avoided by a direct `get` implementation.
+Additionally, however, a `yield` coroutine is more likely to be setting up a borrow out of temporary memory, which is work that a `get` accessor could avoid by just returning the desired value directly.

 #### `set`